April 2023 | 2336 words | 9-minute read

-Reckoned amongst India’s largest Performance and Fashion leather tanneries, Tata International is the only manufacturer of automotive and aircraft leather in India.
-The business is a supplier of automotive leather to select Indian automobile manufacturers.
+Reckoned amongst India’s largest performance and fashion leather tanneries, the company is the only manufacturer of automotive and aircraft leather in India.
+It also supplies automotive leather to select Indian automobile manufacturers.

 The Leather Products diversified portfolio comprises a range of footwear and garments.
-Supplying to global brands, Tata International is one of the largest exporter of children’s shoes from India.
-The recently launched Tagra, is a range of work, safety and military, and security shoes.
+Supplying to global brands, Tata International is one of the largest exporters of children’s shoes.
+The recently launched Tagra is a range of work, safety and military, and security shoes.

 Products for aluminium industry

-Dealing in this engineering product since the 1980s, Tata International today is servicing the requirements of aluminium smelters across geographies ranging from North America to Oceania.
+Dealing in this engineering product since the 1980s, Tata International today services the requirements of aluminium smelters across geographies, ranging from North America to Oceania.

 Product customisation, high-precision manufacturing and tailor-made delivery solutions, sourcing alliances and supply chain agility comprise the value proposition of the business.

-The fastest-growing organised bicycle brand in India, Stryder was the first to launch ladies e-bike and jointless magnesium mountain bicycle.
-The brand has its direct-to-customer presence through an e-commerce website, with a unique tool to decide on the right size and model; Cyc.Clic, a company owned company store; and store in store format presence.
+The fastest-growing organised bicycle brand in India, Stryder was the first to launch the ladies e-bike and jointless magnesium mountain bicycle.
+The brand has its direct-to-customer presence through an e-commerce website, with a unique tool to decide on the right size and model; Cyc.Clic., a company owned company store, and store-instore format presence.